Updated: Apr 25

 The human brain requires more water than any other part of the body.
 It is estimated that brain cells consist of 70 - 80% water.
-Their energy requirements are not only met by metabolizing glucose (from a healthy diet), but also by generating hydroelectric energy from the water drive through cell osmosis.
-The brain depends greatly on this cell-generated source of energy in order to maintain its complex processes and efficiency.
+Their energy requirements are not only met by metabolizing glucose (from a healthy diet), but also by generating hydroelectric energy from the water absorption process through cell osmosis.
+The brain depends greatly on this cell-generated source of energy in order to maintain its complex processes and efficiency .

-Chronic fatigue syndrome is an example of this.
-It is often a symptom with a large contribution from progressive brain dehydration that results from the inability to readily remove all metabolic waste matter and cellular debris from the brain and other vital parts of the body.
+Chronic fatigue syndrome is one of the biggest symptoms of progressive brain dehydration that results from the inability to readily remove all metabolic waste matter and cellular debris from the brain and other vital parts of the body.
+This waste builds up in the body's cells, creating toxicity and sluggishness of organs.

-Research shows that dehydration can actually lead to shrinkage of brain tissue and an associated increase in ventricular volume (ventricles are the "lakes" of cerebral spinal fluid filling in the spaces between brain tissue).
-Research shows that dehydration had negative effects on mood, vigor, esteem-related affect, short-term memory, and attention.
-Re-hydration after water supplementation improved fatigue, short-term memory, attention, mood and reaction.
-Another study showed that alertness and attentiveness of participants increased, their fatigue decreased and their reaction ability improved after re-hydration .
+Research shows that dehydration can actually lead to shrinkage of brain tissue called atrophy, and an associated decrease in ventricular volume (ventricles are the "lakes" of cerebral spinal fluid filling in the spaces between brain tissue).
+Research shows that dehydration has negative effects on mood, vigor, esteem-related affect, short-term memory, and attention.
+Re-hydration after water supplementation improved fatigue, short-term memory, attention, mood and reflexes by over 80% .
+Another study showed that alertness and attentiveness of participants increased, their fatigue decreased and their reflexes/reaction time improved after re-hydration .

 The abuse of alcohol and depression are closely correlated.
-Many people who experience depression turn to alcohol in an attempt to "feel better" or to numb the pain.
-At least 30-40% of alcoholics suffer from a depressive disorder.
+Many people who experience depression turn to alcohol in an attempt to "feel better" or numb the pain.
+At least 30-40% of alcoholics suffer from a depressive disorder, and at least 60% of alcoholics are severely dehydrated (the alcohol counteracts hydration because of the cellular toxicity).
 Unfortunately, alcohol is a depressant to the central nervous system and reduces activity in the brain and body.
 Studies show that alcohol increases both the duration and the intensity of depressive episodes.
-Prolonged alcohol abuse can dramatically alter and rewire the brain, as well as affect other chemical balances int he body.
-Neurotransmitters are chemical messengers that regulate emotions and other important bodily functions.
-These are affected by alcoholism and can lead to further depressive states.
-Alcohol also can increase dehydration in the body due to the high water molecule need in the chemical reactions that detoxify alcohol back out of the body .
+Prolonged alcohol abuse can dramatically alter and rewire the brain, as well as affect other chemical balances in the body.
+Neurotransmitters are chemical messengers in the brain that regulate emotions and other important bodily functions.
+These are affected by alcohol and when damaged, can lead the psyche further into depressive states.
+Alcohol also can increase dehydration in the body; detoxifying alcohol (a chemical reaction) from the body requires high amounts of water molecules .

-So the moral of the story is, drink plenty of water daily.
-Don't let yourself get into a vicious cycle of depression and increased alcohol consumption that leads to more dehydration which furthers depressive states.
+Overall, it is vital in the health and well-being of all living things to consume H2O.
+Try not to let yourself get into a vicious cycle of depression from increased alcohol consumption-- which leads to more dehydration which furthers unhealthy and unstable mental and psychological states.
 Break the cycle.
-Care for your body, care for your brain, and your brain will stay healthy long into old age!
+Care for your body, care for your brain, and you will stay healthy long into old age!

 *** I recommend to all my patients that they drink at least half of their body weight in ounces of water every single day, and add 10-20 ounces during summer months or days when they workout or go to a sauna.
 Sweating can decrease our body's supply of water as well.